ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 ### 1. Historic Preservation vs. Climate Action Conflict

-**Historic preservation creates implementation challenges:**
+**Development restrictions create implementation challenges:**

-- Buildings over 50 years old (approximately 70% of Brookline's building stock) are subject to preservation review
+- Buildings over 50 years old (approximately 70% of Brookline's building stock) are subject to preservation review [^27]
+- Residents frequently use historic preservation arguments to oppose substantial development projects [^28]
+- Town Meeting has created preservation districts specifically to prevent development changes [^29]
-- Additional review processes increase costs and timelines for renovations
+- Multiple review processes increase costs and timelines for renovations
-- This complicates the substantial renovations needed for deep energy retrofits
+- These factors complicate the substantial renovations needed for deep energy retrofits
-- The bylaw prioritizes preserving architectural character over rapid climate adaptation
+- The demolition delay bylaw exits specifically to delay or pause development

 **The Paradox:** The very buildings that need the most dramatic interventions to reduce emissions face the most regulatory complexity.